 It’s that time of the year where the days fly by, and we’re often left wondering how we’re going to meet our deadlines at work, catch up with everyone before Christmas, as well as buy the perfect gifts for our family and friends.
 As a result, we can often feel an enormous amount of stress…

 For some people, Christmas shopping is a joy.
 They begin early in the year, and plan and organise their purchases well in advance.
+They shop online and have everything wrapped and ready to go, way before Christmas!
 For others, it’s a last minute dash to the shopping centre, squeezed in between work, family and social get-togethers.

-What about you?
-Have you started your Christmas shopping?
-If not, below are 5 tips which can help you survive the Christmas rush.
+If you haven’t started your Christmas shopping, below are 5 tips which can help you survive the Christmas rush.

 1. Plan plan plan

 There is nothing more stressful than hitting the shops trying to remember who you want to buy for and what to buy them.
 Before you head out, write a list of all your family and friends that you wish to buy for.
 Next to the list, jot down how much you’re going to spend on each, as well as some gift ideas.